Mentoring

 Hear from previous mentors and mentees about the benefits of the postdoc group mentoring scheme

-• When is the scheme organised and how to apply?
+When is the programme organised and how do I apply?

 Mentors and participants are usually recruited at the end of the first semester.
-You will then be matched with a mentor and fellow mentees, who you will meet at the Scheme launch (at the start of the second semester), when we will discuss how to make the best out of this mentoring opportunity.
-Attendance at this event is required but very beneficial.
+You will then be matched with a mentor and fellow mentees, who you will meet at the Programme launch event (held at the beginning of the second semester) when we will discuss how to make the best out of this mentoring opportunity.
+Attendance at the launch event is essential as mentoring groups will be introduced during this session.

-The groups arrange to meet at least 4 times by the end of June.
+The groups arrange to meet at least 4 times during the semester up until the end of June.
 They define the dates that suit them best and the topics they want to discuss together.

-When the scheme is open for applications, application forms will be added to this page and circulated via the PDC communication channels.
+When the programme is open for applications, application forms will be added to this page and circulated via the PDC communication channels.

-The application consists in a short form gathering your interests to enable as good a matching process as possible.
-Participants will be selected in a "first-come first-serve" manner.
+The application consists of a short online form gathering your interests to enable us to carry out as good of a matching process as possible.
+Participants will be selected in a "first-come first-served" manner.
 The number of participants accepted will depend on the number of mentors available.

 Notes: